cunnie/docs/bosh_create_dns_server.md

 sudo su - # password is still 'c1oudc0w'
 ```

-We find the `sleep` command and use the PID (239 in this case) for two things: we suspend the `sleep` process (to prevent the compilation VM being torn down while we're still working on it when the `sleep` expires) and to determine (via the /proc filesystem) to determine where the compilation directory is:
+We use `ps` to find the `sleep` command's PID (239 in this case), which we use to accomplish the following:

+1. to suspend the `sleep` process (to prevent the compilation VM being torn down while we're still working on it when the `sleep` expires)
+2. to determine (via the /proc filesystem) to determine where the compilation directory is:

 ```
 ps auxwww | grep sleep